-Associate Professor, Associate Chair; Director, Medieval Studies Program
+Associate Professor of English Director, Medieval Studies Program

 Director, Medieval Studies Program

 - Phone 617-358-2551

 For CV click here

 I specialize in late medieval religious writing, urban and civic literature and culture, the history of the body, women’s literary cultures, visionary writing, reformation writing, the history of the book, and medieval and sixteenth-century drama.
 I also offer courses at the undergraduate and graduate levels on theory and method, with a particular focus on disability studies, health humanities, gender and sexuality studies, and performance theory.